Satellite-OSS/.github/profile/README.md

 Contributions from researchers, developers, students, and satellite enthusiasts are welcome.

-You can contribute by:

-- 💬 Sharing ideas or requests in **Discussions**
+- 💬 Share ideas or requests
-- 📚 Recommending papers, datasets, tools, or projects
+- 📚 Recommend papers, tools, or datasets
-- 🚀 Introducing your satellite-related open-source work
+- 🚀 Introduce your open-source work
-- 🐛 Reporting issues or suggesting improvements
+- 🐛 Report issues or suggest improvements
-- 💻 Contributing code to our repositories
+- 💻 Contribute code

 ---

 <div align="center">

-### Explore · Share · Build for Space 🛰️
+### 🌌 Explore · Share · Build for Space

-Building an open ecosystem for **satellite software, computing, and applications**.
+Building an open ecosystem for
+**satellite software, computing, and applications.**

 </div>